Igneous rock: Mineralogical classification

 The IUGS recommends classifying igneous rocks by their mineral composition whenever possible.
 This is straightforward for coarse-grained intrusive igneous rock, but may require examination of thin sections under a microscope for fine-grained volcanic rock, and may be impossible for glassy volcanic rock.
 The rock must then be classified chemically.

 Mineralogical classification of an intrusive rock begins by determining if the rock is ultramafic, a carbonatite, or a lamprophyre.
 An ultramafic rock contains more than 90% of iron- and magnesium-rich minerals such as hornblende, pyroxene, or olivine, and such rocks have their own classification scheme.
 Likewise, rocks containing more than 50% carbonate minerals are classified as carbonatites, while lamprophyres are rare ultrapotassic rocks.
 Both are further classified based on detailed mineralogy.

 In the great majority of cases, the rock has a more typical mineral composition, with significant quartz, feldspars, or feldspathoids.
 Classification is based on the percentages of quartz, alkali feldspar, plagioclase, and feldspathoid out of the total fraction of the rock composed of these minerals, ignoring all other minerals present.
 These percentages place the rock somewhere on the QAPF diagram, which often immediately determines the rock type.
 In a few cases, such as the diorite-gabbro-anorthite field, additional mineralogical criteria must be applied to determine the final classification.

-Where the mineralogy of an volcanic rock can be determined, it is classified using the same procedure, but with a modified QAPF diagram whose fields correspond to volcanic rock types.
+Where the mineralogy of a volcanic rock can be determined, it is classified using the same procedure, but with a modified QAPF diagram whose fields correspond to volcanic rock types.